nsswifter/nsswifter/README.md

 - 🔭 is a self-motivated individual with technical, analytical, and problem-solving skills.
 - 🧠 loves exploring technical content writing.
-- 😼 is looking to collaborate on international-scale projects.r
+- 😼 is looking to collaborate on international-scale projects.

 🩵 You can reach me via:
 - Scholarly Email: karami.mehdi.scholar@gmail.com